jrasmusson/ios-starter-kit/basics/UILabel/README.md

 ## How to limit label size to on row and grow and shrink as required

 Make the label single line.
 Pin it to leading trailing.
-They set adjustsFontSizeToFitWide and minimumScaleFactor.
+They set `adjustsFontSizeToFitWidth` and `minimumScaleFactor`.

 ```swift
 label.centerYAnchor.constraint(equalTo: imageView.centerYAnchor).isActive = true